fchastanet/bash-tools-framework/doc/guides/Options/generateCommand.md

 An invalid argument is an argument that does not match any configured argument.

+#### --every-option-callback/--every-argument-callback option
+You can set several callbacks.
+Callback is called on every option/argument returning 1 from the callback allows to ignore the default behavior
+eg: default behavior for options is to display invalid option
+note: it doesn't prevent to call other callbacks

 #### Options

 * **--help** | **--summary** | **--short-description \<String|Function\>**